sharanushettar644/Airflow/README.md

 #### Executor
 It is responsible for actually running a task.
 Executor controls on which worker to run a task, how many tasks to run in parallel, and update the status of the task as it progress.

-You can run your task on multiple workers managed by Celery or Dask or Kubernetes.

-The tasks are pulled from a queue, which can be either Redis or RabbitMQ.

-By default, Airflow uses SerialExecutor, which only runs one task at a time on a local machine.
-This is not advised to be done in production.

 #### Backend
 Airflow uses MySQL or PostgreSQL to store the configuration as well as the state of all the DAG and task runs.
 By default, Airflow uses SQLite as a backend by default, so no external setup is required.
 The SQLite backend is not recommended for production since data loss is probable.